 Agenda – Heather Karolus moved to approve the agenda with Margaret Ruggle seconding the motion.
 MCU.

-Minutes – Kendal Rathje moved to approve the minutes from the September 14, 2023, meeting and Heather Karolus seconded the motion.
+Minutes – Kendall Rathje moved to approve the minutes from the September 14, 2023 meeting and Heather Karolus seconded the motion.
 MCU.

 Financial Statements – Gift Fund receipts and payments were presented with receipts totaling $7,920.62 and checks #6506 - # 6518, totaling $4048.60.
 The City of Perry Library Fund Status Report was reviewed.
 Margaret Ruggle moved to approve the financial reports with Rosa Gonzalez seconding the motion.
 MCU.